-An alternative explanation is that the field inhomogeneity is due to penetration of the applied field in the form of single quantized vortices of flux quantum $\Phi_0 = hc/2e$ .
-Even though the fields applied are significantly below the lower critical field $H{c1}$ , and the demagnetization factor for the field parallel to the thin film is very small, near the interface the flux may penetrate more easily due to suppression of the d-wave order.
-Twin or grain boundaries, where the OP is already suppressed, may favor the nucleation of these vortices [32].
-Such vortices may form at the interface, and have been observed in YBCO crystals in fields as small as 4 G applied parallel to the surface [33].
-At such low fields, the vortex spacing, d is of the order of few microns [34].
-Outside the superconductor, this field inhomogeneity falls as $\exp(-2\pi z/d)$ , leading to a depth independent linewidth for $z \ll d$ , consistent with our results.
-This is also consistent with the T-independence of the resonance frequency, i.e. average field.
-It is possible that such vortices could also contribute to apparent dead layer seen in HTSC and other superconductors using Low-energy $\mu SR$ [35].
+An alternative explanation is that the broadening is due to inhomogeneous penetration of the external magnetic field in the form of flux vortices.
+Penetration of vortices should not occur at the fields employed here that are well-below the lower critical field $H{c1}[32]$, especially since the demagnetization factor for the field parallel to the thin film is very small.
+Moreover, surface barrier effects may even enhance the field required for vortex penetration under ZFC conditions [33].
+However, at the interface the flux may penetrate more easily due to suppression of the d-wave order.
+Twin or grain boundaries, where the OP is already suppressed, may favor vortex nucleation [34].
+Interfacial vortices have been observed in YBCO crystals in fields as small as 4 G applied parallel to the surface [35].
+At such low fields, the vortex spacing, D, is of the order of few microns [36].
+Outside the superconductor, the resulting field inhomogeneity leads to a broadening which would appear depth independent, since $z \ll D$, consistent with our results.
+This is also consistent with the T-independence of the average field (resonance frequency).
+The T-dependence of the linewidth in Fig. 2.3 maybe arising from an effective penetration depth λ{eff} due to vortices inside the samples, where $\lambda{eff}(T)$ is modified from the characteristic temperature dependence due to a d-wave order parameter by the crystal orientation and polycrystallinity of the films [37].
+It is possible that such vortices could also contribute to apparent dead layer seen in HTSC and other superconductors using low-energy μ SR [38].

-In summary, we have conducted a depth resolved $\beta$ -NMR study of the field distribution near the interface of Ag with YBCO(001), and YBCO(110) films, where the $^8\mathrm{Li^+}$ probes land in Ag.
-In both orientations we find additional broadening of the field distribution below $T_c$ , signaling the appearance of disordered internal static fields in YBCO.
-These fields are likely due to vortices penetrating at the interface below the bulk $H{c1}$ .
+In summary, we have conducted a depth resolved β -NMR study of the field distribution near the interface of Ag with YBCO(001), and YBCO(110) films, where the 8Li+ probes stop in the Ag.
+In both orientations we find additional broadening of the NMR below T_c , signaling the appearance of disordered internal static fields in YBCO.
+These fields are likely due to vortices penetrating at the interface below the bulk H{c1} .
 Attributing the linear-with-field term in the line broadening to vortex penetration, we establish an upper limit on TRSB fields, from the extrapolation to zero field, of 0.2 G.